3-9: That Old Blue Sky

 It feels bad but the gang keeps running.
 That's how things are in the foglands.
 You stop, maybe you die too.
 You never know how many fogmen there are.

 Now on the foglands' outskirts, the gang finally does get spotted by some fogmen—a small band, thankfully.
-It's a routine skirmish for most of the gang at this point but not for everyone.
-This is Beep's first fight since joining, probably his first actual fight ever, and in a stroke of beginner's luck, he lands the final blow that fells the final foe.
+It's a routine skirmish for most of the gang at this point but not for all.
+For Beep, it's his very first fight with the gang at his back, probably his first actual fight ever.
+In a stroke of beginner's luck, he lands the final blow that fells the final foe.
 He becomes absolutely incandescent.

 Beep: YES!
 BEEP WINS!
 BEEP IS THE STRONGEST WARRIOR!